Search LESA Resources

 -

-OC-62464-6Review the purposes of human rights legislation and lays out the jurisdictional divide in Canada’s legal framework, and explore the legal test for discrimination, the bona fide occupational requirement, and multi-party responsibilities that arise with the duty to accommodate.
-This on-demand program was originally presented as an in-person program titled Employment Law Fundamentals on October 8, 2024.
-Total running time is 58 minutes.Choose license This product has multiple variants.
+OC-62572-8From the perspective of an Alberta Court of King’s Bench Justice, explore strategies for lawyers to consider when preparing for and conducting a judicial review hearing.
+This on-demand program was originally presented as an in-person program titled Administrative Law on February 24, 2026.
+Total running time is 30 minutes.Choose license This product has multiple variants.
 The options may be chosen on the product page

 -